 Luxury holds various meanings for different individuals, but there’s no doubt it goes beyond exceptional service and comfort in the hospitality space today.
 Jennifer Dembitz, Managing Director at Upcycle Communications explains, “Luxury is about storytelling - crafting a consistent, compelling message that’s felt at every guest touchpoint.
 The most successful luxury brands communicate their values with clarity, intention, and emotional resonance.”

 Jennifer also highlights that luxury is increasingly about fostering deeper connections, whether through cultural stewardship or creating environments that encourage travellers to be fully present.
-“Today’s travellers want purpose, presence, and personalisation,” Jennifer explains.
+“Today’s travellers want purpose, presence, and personalisation,” Jennifer remarks.
 “They’re not just booking a stay - they’re looking to connect with the spirit of a place.
 Soul doesn’t come with a price tag, it’s a mindset.
 That commitment to connection - the ability to evoke a true sense of place and presence - is what transforms a luxury stay into something unforgettable.”

 Priscilla Chan, Director of PR and Marketing Communications at Four Seasons Hotel Hong Kong, echoes Jennifer's sentiment from a more operational lens.
 For her, luxury is “characterised by genuine heart, humanity, and generosity.
 These qualities are embodied by our people who, through a million unscripted gestures that create memorable experiences, bring warmth and a sense of belonging, ensuring that every guest feels valued and cared for.”